Monadical-SAS/CandyMachineCommonScripts/README.md

 Use [snapshot mints](https://metaboss.rs/snapshot.html#snapshot-mints) for getting list of tokens to update, replace data.json for path to your generated file.

-## Token division structure
+## Config file structure

+You should add to this array as many divisions as you want.
+The sum of quantity can not be greater than your candy machine quantity.
-You should follow this structure for each division of tokens
+Follow this structure for each division of tokens

 | Attribute | Description |
 | ------ | ------ |